 This course will explore leadership theories to provide a template for current or potential police leaders.
 The course will provide students with directives on how to examine situations, adopt an informed perspective, and make ethical leadership decisions.
-Offered: Intermittently at select locations.

 ICJ 59300-59399 - Special Topics in Criminal Justice (3)